 I think the most exciting change or improvement I have seen at Lighthouse is the addition of all the new centers.
 I know the need for quality ABA is widespread and I am excited that Lighthouse stepped up, took the risk, and expanded so that we could offer this needed service to so many incredible families.
 When I started at Park Place, we only had two centers and now we have more than 20.
 The feedback from the families and our communities is overwhelming.

-What advice would you give to perspective or new employees?
+What advice would you give to prospective or new employees?